 Join the Award

-Become part of a global network of schools and organizations in over 140 countries that offer their students the opportunity to participate in the Award and receive non-formal education worldwide.
+Become part of a global network of schools and organizations in over 140 countries that offer the Award framework for non-formal education and worldwide recognition.